Tucker Barnhart Player Props: Cubs vs. Rays

 Tucker Barnhart At The Plate

-- This year, Barnhart has totaled at least one hit in eight of 24 games (33.3%), and had multiple hits twice.
+- Barnhart has gotten a hit in eight of 25 games this season (32.0%), with multiple hits twice.

-- He has not hit a long ball in his 24 games this year.
+- He has not gone deep in his 25 games this year.

-- Barnhart has driven in a run in three games this year (12.5%), but has had no multiple-RBI games.
+- Barnhart has driven in a run in three games this season (12.0%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.